 Frequently Asked Questions

 Yes.
 Federal law specifically excludes this as a rationale for not making sites accessible.
 All workplace infrastructure, including IT, must be accessible in preparation for future employees with disabilities so that they can be productive from the moment they begin their employment.
-In addition, websites and digital content put out by educational institutions must be accessible for all potential users.
-This includes staff, faculty, students, alumni, donors, prospective students and anyone else who happens upon your site.
+In addition, websites and digital content created and distributed by educational institutions must be accessible for all potential users.
+This includes staff, faculty, students, alumni, donors, prospective students and anyone else who happens upon your content.

 At Brandeis, we strive to meet the standards for web accessibility known as WCAG 2.0 AA.
 WCAG (Web Content Accessibility Guidelines) is a set of web accessibility guidelines published by the W3C, which is the main standards organization for the World Wide Web.
 WCAG is the most widely adopted standard for creating accessible web content.
 Check out a simplified checklist.

-There are a whole range of potential disabilities, almost all of which can be mitigated to some extent by keeping accessibility in mind.
+Almost all challenges people with disabilities may run into when accessing your content can be mitigated to some extent by keeping accessibility in mind.
 Those with hearing impairments, for example, might not be able to listen to a podcast or audiocast, but if you provide transcripts and/or captioning they will still be able to follow along.
-Motor impairment can make the use of a computer mouse difficult or impossible, so make sure someone can navigate your site using only a keyboard.
+Motor impairment can make the use of a computer mouse difficult or impossible, so users can navigate the Brandeis websites using a keyboard.
 Vision impairment might not mean complete blindness, so creating text elements that can be enlarged will help your low-vision users.